COATnor/coat_geonode/README.rst

    docker run -it -v $(pwd):/root -p 8000:8000 -p 8080:8080 --name coat coat

-When you are "in the container" setup Paver:
+When you are "in the container" setup Paver.
+This step is required to do only once.

 .. code-block::